A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: A Bayesian Boundary Feedback Method

 \subsection{Evolution of the Probability Distribution}

-For simplicity, we work on the one–dimensional spatial domain $[0,1]$ and assume that, at the stationary state of interest, all eigenvalues of the Jacobian ${\cal A} = \frac{\partial \mF}{\partial \mU}$ are strictly positive.
-In this setting, all characteristic curves enter the domain at $x=0$ and leave at $x=1$, which corresponds to $j$ from 0 to $N_x+1$.
-We impose boundary conditions at discrete time levels $t=t^n$ in the form
+For simplicity, we work on the one-dimensional spatial domain $[0,1]$.
+We assume that, in a neighborhood of the stationary state of interest, the incoming and outgoing characteristic fields are well defined.
+More precisely, let $\Lambda_i(A)$, $i=1,\ldots,d$, denote the eigenvalues of the Jacobian matrix $A=\frac{\partial \mF}{\partial \mU}$ at the stationary state, and assume that

+Then the first $m$ characteristic fields enter the domain at $x=0$ and leave at $x=1$, whereas the remaining $d-m$ characteristic fields enter the domain at $x=1$ and leave at $x=0$.
+This assumption is made only to simplify the presentation of the boundary feedback law; the Bayesian update procedure itself only requires an admissible feedback parametrization and a nonnegative stability indicator.
+We therefore impose boundary conditions at discrete time levels $t=t^n$ in the form